Yan Gomes Player Props: Cubs vs. Angels

 Angels Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 14th in the league.
+- The Angels pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Angels have the 18th-ranked team ERA across all MLB pitching staffs (4.33).
+- The Angels have the 18th-ranked team ERA across all league pitching staffs (4.30).

-- Angels pitchers combine to give up 67 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- Angels pitchers combine to surrender 67 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- Barria (2-2) gets the starting nod for the Angels, his third this season.
+- Detmers gets the start for the Angels, his 11th of the season.
+He is 0-5 with a 5.15 ERA and 60 strikeouts in 50 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Chicago White Sox, when he tossed five innings, allowing one earned run while giving up four hits.
+- In his last appearance on Friday, the lefty went five innings against the Houston Astros, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.